nifemi-l/EnterSmart/README.md

 ## Job Application Data Entry
-This web application simplifies the process of tracking job applications by providing a user-friendly interface for entering and managing job application data.
-I like to document my job applications, and after 2 years of manual excel entry, I wanted to optimize my process.
+This web application simplifies the process of tracking job applications by providing a user-friendly interface for entering job application data.
+I like to document my job applications, and after 2 years of manual Excel entry, I wanted to optimize my process.
 I developed this tool to streamline the data entry and tracking process.

 ### Features
 - **Interactive Web Form**: Facilitates the input of company names, job positions, and locations.